th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 above, the first IPCP in that layer is bootstrapped, "n1.client1" and then other members of the layer are enrolled to extend that layer.
-So if you turn your attention back to the full listing of the steps executed by the bootstrap() procedure in rumba, you will now see that there are only 3 IPCPs that are created using ```irm i c```: those 3 that are selected for enrollment, which is the next step.
+So if you turn your attention back to the full listing of the steps executed by the bootstrap() procedure in Rumba, you will now see that there are only 3 IPCPs that are created using ```irm i c```: those 3 that are selected for enrollment, which is the next step.

 Here Ouroboros deviates quite a bit from RINA, as what RINA calls enrollment is actually split into 3 different phases in Ouroboros.
-But as Rumba was intended to work with RINA (a requirement for the ARCFIRE project at hand) this is a single "step" in rumba.
+But as Rumba was intended to work with RINA (a requirement for the ARCFIRE project at hand) this is a single "step" in Rumba.
 In RINA, the DIF registrations are initiated by the IPCPs themselves, which means making APIs and what not to feed all this information to the IPCPs and let them execute this.
 Ouroboros, on the other hand, keeps things lean